-The morning dawned much as it had yesterday with high winds which made me wonder if we would be able to take off but the wind had settled a little in the afternoon when we were to depart.
+The morning dawned much as it had yesterday with high winds which made me wonder if we would be able to take off.
+Fortunately, the wind had abated a little by the afternoon when we were to depart.
 Talking of wind, it was so strong that the waterfalls were being blown back up the mountains.
 It was a strange sight!

 |